mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 1. Simultaneously press `J`, `K`, `L`, and `;` (right index finger on `J`, right middle finger on `K`, right ring finger on `L`, and right little (pinky) finger on `;`), and then lift your fingers off the keys. <br>The comma appears.
 1. Simultaneously press `D`, `V`, `J`, `O`, and `[` (left middle finger on `D`, left thumb on `V`, right index finger on `J`, right ring finger on `O`, and right little (pinky) finger on `[`), and then lift your fingers off the keys. <br>`world` appears.
 1. Simultaneously press `U`, `I`, `O`, and `P` (right index finger on `U`, right middle finger on `I`, right ring finger on `O`, right little (pinky) finger on `P`), and then lift your fingers off the keys. <br>A period appears.

+If you see different output, you might check that you're using the right protocol for your [stenography machine](https://github.com/openstenoproject/plover/wiki/Beginner's-Guide:-Get-Started-with-Plover#stenography-machine).

+#### Practice sentences

+You can practice sentences that (mostly) only need two keys at once, on the [StenoJig](https://joshuagrams.github.io/steno-jig/two-key) website.

 #### Use the correct body posture and finger placement